Mahmoud3Ibrahim/canada-tech-workforce-analysis--R-/README.md

 - **Goal:** Understand employment and wage trends in Canada's tech sector between 2011 and 2025.
 - **Tools:** R (tidyverse, ggplot2, dplyr, lubridate).
-- **Data:** Statistics Canada labor force datasets (NAICS 54 – Professional, Scientific and Technical Services) and ICTC labor market reports.
+- **Data:** Statistics Canada labour force datasets (NAICS 54 – Professional, Scientific and Technical Services) and ICTC labour market reports.

 The analysis is divided into three main stages:
-1. Data collection and cleaning.
+1. Data collection and cleaning
-2. Exploratory analysis and visualization.
+2. Exploratory analysis and visualization
-3. Summary insights and interpretation.
+3. Summary insights and interpretation

 ---